mjopenglsdl/small3d-tutorial/README.md

 	}

-And finally, we go to the main program, and we create the renderer:
+And finally, we go to the main program, and we create the renderer.
+The renderer is a singleton, so it can only be retrieved via the getInstance method, and assigned to a pointer:

-	Renderer renderer("Ball demo");
+	Renderer *renderer = &Renderer::getInstance("Ball demo");

+We will later need to access the window of the application, in order to pick up key events:

+    GLFWwindow* window = renderer->getWindow();

 We create the ball: